 Jin Jun Mei Honey....let's start at the beginning.
 These pictures have been provided to me by the Chen family tea garden.

 The Jin Jun Mei Honey is oxidised during the late evening.
 The tea is oxidised by placing the buds in a basket with a wet cloth over the top.
 The baskets are put in a warm room and slowly oxidised over a period of 8-10 hours.
 The tea is subjected to a light baking to dry and finish the tea.

 The result is beautiful.
 A gold medal-winning tea infact!

-We encourage you to try this incredible tea for yourself.
-It is full-bodied and rich and we think by knowing a little more about the process you will now be able to appreciate the craft that goes into producing a champion tea like Jin Jun Mei Honey.
+It is full-bodied and rich and has been produced in the same growing region as our 2017 Jin Jun Mei Honey.
+We think by knowing a little more about the process you will now be able to appreciate the craft that goes into producing an exceptional tea like Jin Jun Mei Honey.
 Buy now from our online store.